 The gross size of the requested project site area is 106.17 sq mi (275.04 km2 or 67,962 ac).
 The final site area will be significantly smaller and will be finalized following the completion of the detailed site characterization of geophysical, oceanographic, and seabed conditions.
 The final area for the wind farm will be approximately 55.58 sq mi (144 km2 or 35,582.40 ac).
 There is no exclusion zone required on the wind farm perimeter, but the area will prohibit commercial fish trawling and netting.

-Siemens and MHI-Vestas have commercially available 7 MW and 8 MW offshore wind turbine generators (OWTG)s, respectively..
-Two floating support structures, Statoil’s Hywind and Principle Power’s WindFloat, are expected to be available for commercial use at the time of the project construction, now estimated to be in the 2022 time-frame.
+All three top turbine suppliers – GE, Siemens and MHI-Vestas have commercially available offshore wind turbine generators (OWTG)s larger than 8 MW, with GE leading the industry with a 12 MW turbine.
+A number of floating support structures, are expected to be available for commercial use at the time of the project construction, estimated to be in the 2023 time-frame.

 Figure 1 – Hywind Prototype